Vikingu-del/Inception-Guide/README.md

 		```

-## Write the Dockerfile for MariaDB:
+## Write the Dockerfile for MariaDB And the additional files:

 Create a file named Dockerfile in a directory called mariadb.
 This file will contain instructions for building the MariaDB image.
 Here's a basic example: